for-ai/aya_rm_multilingual/README.md

 ## News

+- [2024-10-28] We've published our research, M-RewardBench: Evaluating Reward Models in Multilingual Settings, as an arXiv [**preprint!**](https://arxiv.org/abs/2410.15522)
+- [2024-10-20] Added a **Translation** sub-category to evaluate RM preferences on translation tasks (de<->en, zh<->en).
+We also improved the translation quality of the benchmark by using the Google Translate API and performing manual filtering and verification.
 - [2024-08-28] We won **Silver Prize** in Expedition Aya 2024!
 We're also releasing the v1 of the multilingual RewardBench on [HuggingFace](https://huggingface.co/datasets/aya-rm-multilingual/multilingual-reward-bench).

 ## Setup and installation